ahadb/useAHook/README.md

 # useFetch

-This project has examples of React hooks that i feel could be useful.
-A small fun project in spare time - all hooks will work well fundamentally and you can build upon them.
+This project has examples of React hooks that I feel could be useful.
+This is a small fun project in my spare time - all hooks will work well fundamentally and you can build upon them.

+Create React App is used a baseline to run the hooks, nothing more - this does not expose hooks for others to consume.
+Where is the fun in that, people love writing them!

 ## The Hooks